partlyhuman/archieml-net/README.md

-### WARNING: THIS LIBRARY IS UNDER DEVELOPMENT AND IS NOT BATTLE-TESTED.
-However, it passes the official ArchieML test suite.
-So that's a start.
-I'll call it 1.0 pretty soon.
+### WARNING: THIS LIBRARY IS NOT YET BATTLE-TESTED.
+However, it passes 100% of the official ArchieML test suite.
+Use at your own discretion and please file any bugs you may run into!

 # ArchieML.Net

-An [ArchieML](http://archieml.org) parser for .Net, test suite, commandline conversion tool, and Unity3d package.
+An [ArchieML](http://archieml.org) parser for .Net 3.5 and up, including test suite, commandline conversion tool, and Unity3d package.

 >ArchieML is a structured text format optimized for human writability.